Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-faq.md

 Ethereum Address 0x6a8c0D554a694899041E52a91B4EC3Ff23d8aBD5
 ```

-You operator address is the `Ethereum Address` in the logs.
+Your operator address is the `Ethereum Address` in the logs.

-#### What if I want to change password of my encryped keys?
+#### What if I want to change the password of my encrypted keys?

-If you want to change password of your encrypted keys, you have two options based on what information you have readily available:
+If you want to change the password of your encrypted keys, you have two options based on what information you have readily available:

 1. If you know your private keys then you can just [re-import](../operator-guides/operator-installation.md#import-keys) and when importing, choose a different name and the new password.
 2. If you don't know your private keys, you can get them using [export](../operator-guides/operator-installation.md#export-keys).
 Once you have the private keys you can use option 1 to re-import.

 #### What if I want to deactivate/deregister my operator from EigenLayer?

-Currently there's no way to deregister your operator but you can
+Currently, there's no way to deregister your operator but you can
 update the name of your operator in metadata url to be `Deactivated` or something similar.
 This will help display your operator as not active on the webapp.

 #### Is there a limit to the number of AVSs that an Operator can opt-in to?